Ehan1han/cs224r_deeprl_final/README.md

 The pipeline supports two datasets:
 1. SmolTalk (`HuggingFaceTB/smol-smoltalk`): A dataset of conversations for SFT
-2. UltraFeedback (`HuggingFaceH4/ultrafeedback_binarized`): A dataset of preference pairs for DPO training and RLOO training
+2. UltraFeedback (`HuggingFaceH4/ultrafeedback_binarized`): A dataset of preference pairs for DPO and RLOO training

+For UltraFeedback, the pipeline uses:
+- "train_prefs" split for training
+- "test_prefs" split for evaluation

 ## Training Methods